dreamcatcher-tech/napps/reasoning/discussion-topics.md

     and the stuck that is the most urgent, and the stuck that is the most important and urgent.
 Horizon Stuck (furthest attainable), Moon Stuck (furthest desired), burning stuck (most urgent).

+17. A changing of thinking that we need to be very deliberate and aware about, how we are conditioned to think as tho code and admin costs effort.
+For example, I threw away perfectly good code today, which one would never normally do.

+18. o1-pro rules - cannot seem to ignore data in a file, and cannot ignore files in context provided, so need to narrow the context automatically.

+19. what is it like to have a team of AI boosted people working on a large project ? what is that large project ?
+How much can one person handle ? how does heirarchy work, if at all ?
+How would this relate to running a country ?